 The Tap & Run

 The Tap & Run in Upper Broughton, Nottinghamshire, displays a logo of two cricket bats, a cricket ball and a beer-pump handle.
-Part of the Cat & Wickets Pub Company, which also runs The Three Crowns in Wymeswold, it is owned by professional cricketers Stuart Broad and Harry Gurney, and Dan Cramp.
+Part of the Cat & Wickets Pub Company, the pub is owned by professional cricketers Stuart Broad and Harry Gurney.

 They’ve created a stylish, modern and cosy pub that’s good for dining or a relaxing drink at the bar.
 The upper area is a bright and open-plan dining space, half of which is a conservatory containing several large and handsome planters.
 Walk down a few steps and you’re in a cosier, atmospheric bar area with bar stools, soft armchairs and a fireplace.
 As a whole, it’s an impressive, carefully designed interior.

-Food-wise, you can choose from a nice array of pub classics such as beer-battered haddock with thick-cut chips and garden peas; and Pie of the Day with mash and mixed greens.
-Alternatively, there’s a good range of slightly more ‘gastro’ options like ‘Beef and Beets’ (8oz rump picana steak with salt-baked celeriac and beetroot); and Malaysian seabass curry with pickled beetroot, compressed watermelon and fennel.
+Food-wise, you can choose from a nice array of pub classics such as beer-battered haddock with thick-cut chips and mushy peas; and Pie of the Day with mash and mixed greens.
+Alternatively, there’s a good range of slightly more ‘gastro’ options like half Norfolk lobster, garlic butter glaze, hand-cut chips, heritage tomato & fennel salad.

 On our visit, we enjoyed a hearty beef Sunday roast with tender, pink-in-the-middle beef, a giant Yorkshire pud, roasties and fresh vegetables.
 We ordered a couple of sides, including ‘Pig in Pots’ – spectacularly moreish pigs-in-blankets.